mcinglis/c-style/readme.md

 #### Use `assert` everywhere your program would fail otherwise

+Write assertions to meaningfully crash your program before it does something stupid, like deleting data, or to prevent a security vulnerability, or just to prevent a segmentation fault.
 Good software fails fast.
-Assertion errors are much more informative than segmentation faults.

 If a function is given a pointer it will dereference, assert that it's not null.
 If it's given an array index, assert that it's within bounds.
 Assert for any consistency that you need between arguments.

+That said, never depend on assertions for correctness.
+Your program should still work correctly when assertions are disabled.

-That said, don't mistake assertions for error-reporting.
+Don't mistake assertions for error-reporting.
 Assert things that you won't bother to check otherwise.
-If user input can invalidate an assertion, that's a bug.
+If user input (not code) can invalidate an assertion, that's a bug.
 You should be filtering it before-hand, and reporting the errors in a readable fashion for your users.
-Assertions are there to meaningfully crash your program before it does something stupid. (like deleting data, or having a security vulnerability)

 Don't assert struct invariants in functions, because they're the caller's responsibility.